JehadAbdelBaqi/Web-Application-Project/Documentation/project_walkthrough/2_domainClassAndLombok.md

 I also connect to the local h2 test environment online while the program is running.
 >![](../documentation_images/2_domain_class_and_lombok/domain_class_4.png)

 I then create a domain package and a domain class.
-Inside of the domain class I annotate the top of the class with @Entity - this annotation tells the applcation that this is a table creation.
-Below when creating the first column we specify that it is an id column with the @Id and we use @GenerateValue(strategy = GenerationType.Identity) to tell it this is an autop incrementing id column.
+Inside of the domain class I annotate the top of the class with @Entity - this annotation tells the application that this is a table creation.
+Below when creating the first column we specify that it is an id column with the @Id and we use @GenerateValue(strategy = GenerationType.Identity) to tell it this is an auto incrementing id column.
 >![](../documentation_images/2_domain_class_and_lombok/domain_class_5.png)

-We the use the @Column annotation to speficy the other columns.
+We the use the @Column annotation to specify the other columns.
 We can also specify some SQL within the column such as below where we've used (nullable = false) which is the equivalent to NOT_NULL in MySQL.
 >![](../documentation_images/2_domain_class_and_lombok/domain_class_6.png)

 Generate some constructors.